mplewis/src2png/README.md

   * Puppeteer starts an instance of Headless Chrome
   * Chrome is used to render the highlighted code
 * Renders and saves screenshots for each file (see diagram below)
+* ImageMagick post-processes each image by trimming whitespace

 ![](/docs/foreach_seq_diag.svg)